 So many organizations are consumed by mobilizing against the Dirty Water Rule.
 What other initiatives are at the forefront of your focus these days?

 The Dirty Water Rule is definitely the big one!
 The arid Southwest, as a whole, is severely impacted by this rule and New Mexico would be the most negatively impacted state in the country.
 We have so many ephemeral and intermittent waters in the state and when you combine that with the fact that we don’t have our own NTDS primacy, if there isn’t federal protection, no program at the state level will be able to fill this major gap.

 Amigos Bravos is a long-standing member and partner of River Network.
 What has been your experience as a member of River Network and how has this partnership been useful to your organization?

 The technical skills River Network provided through the Clean Water Act Course gave us tools we can use as a statewide organization.
 There has been so much organizational development assistance over the years as well, including opportunities to have conversations between leaders.
 The contacts I’ve made through River Network programs, cohorts, and River Rally have been incredibly useful in our work.
-For example, we hired consultant Berry Sulkin, whom we met through River Network, to testify at hearings when we sued Los Alamos National Lab for Clean Water Act violations.
+For example, we hired consultant Barry Sulkin, whom we met through River Network, to testify at hearings when we sued Los Alamos National Lab for Clean Water Act violations.

 What kind of impact would you like to see your organization make in your community over the next 10 years?